rambasnet/python-machine-learning/README.md

 [![Python 3.10](https://img.shields.io/badge/Python-3.10-blue.svg)](#)
 [![License](https://img.shields.io/badge/Code%20License-MIT-blue.svg)](LICENSE.txt)

+## Textbook

+Most of the notebooks and source code in this repository are based on the book:
+**Machine Learning with PyTorch and Scikit-Learn** by Sebastian Raschka, Yuxi (Hayden) Liu and Vahid Mirjalili.

 ## Setting up Development Environment

 This repository uses Docker container with all the required packages and libraries to run the code and jupyter notebooks.
 You can use the provided Dockerfile to build the image and run the container.
 The Dockerfile is provided in the root of the repository.